 LinkedIn video

-Not only that, Sendspark makes it easy to share your video content on social media, including LinkedIn
+Not only that, Sendspark makes it easy to share your video content on social media and is perfect for LinkedIn video prospecting.

 Just like with email, a video in your prospect’s LinkedIn inbox will really stand out.
 Make sure to install Sendspark's LinkedIn Video Integration to record and share video messages on LinkedIn with one click.